-If she’s facing the light, the sun makes her squint
+If she’s facing the light, the sun makes her squint.
+If

-.
-If she faces away, either you have the hassle of fill lights or reflectors, or you have dark silhouettes.
-I prefer no reflectors and no fill lights, because there’s
+she faces away, either you have the hassle of fill lights or reflectors, or you have dark silhouettes.
+I prefer no reflectors and no fill lights, because there’s less to remind

 Before you go, tell her to practice keeping her eyes open when she’s looking toward the sun.
 You only need a second.
 Then she can squint until the next frame.

 True Rule 7.
 Make her aware of her earth self.

 Humans have been around for at least 8,000 generations.
 Most of your model’s remote